SuperDARN/pydarn/docs/user/coordinates.md

 ## Projs: Projections

 Spatial plots have two options for projections.
+See also [Axes Setup](axis.md) tutorial.

 **Polar**: `Projs.POLAR` sets up the axis of the spatial plot in polar coordinates common in studies that show data over the poles.